XSR700/Pewlett-Hackard-Analysis/README.md

 ### How many roles will need to be filled as the "silver tsunami" begins to make an impact?

+A total of 90,398 employees will soon retire from PH.
+This includes employees who are born between 1952 and 1955.
+The current retirement age in the U.S. is at 66 years old, threfore all the employees in this pool are eligable for retirement.
+The vast majority of

 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?